MARKANTONY04/project_4/README.md

 ##### Developer and Business Goals

 The business/developer goal of this gym website is to increase sales for their gym business.
 By creating a website for the gym, this would advertise the gym on the internet to help gain traction to increase sales.
-Furthermore, describing the equipment available with costs and descriptions of all the services on offer will help to gain traction within the community, persuading people to exercise in this establishment to create a successful business by allowing people to purchase gym subscriptions online.
+Furthermore, describing the services available with costs and descriptions of all the services on offer will help to gain traction within the community, persuading people to exercise in this establishment to create a successful business by allowing people to purchase gym subscriptions and other services online.

 #### User Goals

-The user goal for this site is to have a clear purpose for the site, see what gym services they have available with appropriate descriptions.
+The user goal for this site is to have a clear purpose for the site, and see what gym services they have available with appropriate descriptions.
 Users will also want to purchase different services from the gym, including monthly gym subscriptions, along with other services including meal plans and classes.
 Easy navigation, along with good UX principles are also required to provide a great user experience for the site’s users.

 #### User Stories